 It is normal for people to feel anxious at certain points in their lives, especially when they are faced with a situation that is challenging or stressful, such as a first date, exam or a job interview.
 However, if anxiousness starts to overwhelm a person to the point that it interferes with their daily life, then they could possibly be battling an anxiety disorder.

-The Dawn offers private accommodation in a world-class, riverside-setting facilities, giving our clients an ideal environment to recuperate and restore themselves.
+The Dawn offers private accommodation in beautiful riverside-setting facilities, giving our clients an ideal environment to recuperate and restore themselves.
 We also provide fun activities, excursions and other complementary therapies.

 There are several major types of anxiety disorders, which each have their own unique symptoms.